Azure/azure-service-operator/docs/services/eventhub/eventhub.md

 EOF
 ```

-Wait for or the namespace to be created and use `kubectl get eventhubnamespaces/eh-aso-ns` to confirm (`PROVISIONED` status should show up as `true`).
+Wait for the namespace to be created and use `kubectl get eventhubnamespaces/eh-aso-ns` to confirm (`PROVISIONED` status should show up as `true`).

 Create Event Hub